Gombe screens 2,698 persons for N-power programme - Nigeria Today

 “We are just waiting for primary and secondary schools to fully resume; your posting will be out” she said.

+The focal officer also commended Dankwambo for supporting her office to ensure the success of M-power programme in the state.

+The N-power programme is one of the cardinal social investment programmes initiated by the present administration of President Muhammadu Buhari and is expected to engage 500,000 youths across the country.

-The post Gombe screens 2,698 persons for N-power programme appeared first on The Nation Nigeria.
+The post Gombe screens 2,698 persons for N-power programme appeared first on BusinessDay : News you can trust.

 Follow us on twitter @NigeriaTodayNG